Your Ultimate Guide to the 2019 Festa Italiana in Honolulu

-Organized by the nonprofit Friends of Italy Society of Hawai‘i, Festa Italiana is in its second year, making it the newest ethnic festival in town.
+Festa Italiana is in its third year, making it the newest ethnic festival in town.
 The event seeks to showcase Italian culture’s presence and significance in the Islands, despite Italy being more than 8,000 miles away.

-The first part of the event is the open-street festival, called Festa Italiana in Strada, featuring vendors selling food and drinks, along with several Italian and Italian-inspired performances and a live chalk artist reproducing the famous Italian painting, “Birth of Venus.”
+The first part of the event is the open-street festival, called Festa Italiana in Strada, featuring vendors selling food and drinks, along with several Italian and Italian-inspired performances.

 When and Where

-The street festival will be held from 4 to 10 p.m. on Oct.
-6 in Kaka‘ako along Cooke Street, from Auahi to Halekauwila streets, and on Pohukaina Street from Cooke to Coral streets; all of the streets will be closed to traffic during the event.
-Those who bought VIP tickets can head to 445 Cooke St. on the same day from 6 to 9 p.m., with early entry starting at 5 p.m.
+The street festival will be held from 4 to 10 p.m. on Sept.
+28 in Kaka‘ako along Cooke Street, from Auahi to Halekauwila streets; all of the streets will be closed to traffic during the event.
+Those who buy VIP tickets can head to Cooke Street on the same day from 6 to 9 p.m.

 How Much It Costs

-The street festival is free and open to the public.
-All food dishes will cost $8 or less, so treat yourself to a host of Italian cuisine.
+The street festival is free and open to the public, so treat yourself to a host of Italian cuisine.
 And bring cash (credit cards will be accepted, depending on the vendor).

 Where to Park